 Yes. you can make/ use your own lime paint and use Color-Rare primers.
 The Base Plus is the most appropriate for lime coatings/paint.
 Lime-based primers/paints are grainy, for better adherence.
 Our primer can be applied directly to drywall or with some resin on an already painted surface.

 4.3 Can Color-Rare Base Plus primer be used as a primer and paint, if pigment is added into the two coats?

 Yes, you can use Base Plus as a primer & paint - burnishing (lightly pressing the trowel at a 30° angle while the coat is drying) the last coat "crushes" the grain and gives you the "concrete look".
 Yes, you can put the pigment in all the coats.
 You can look at the banner picture for the Base Plus.
 That will give you an idea of the finish if you do not burnish it.

 4.4 Should my primer/ base coat be tinted and how many paint coats are required?

 5. Joints and Grout

 5.1 I am looking for a Color-Rare product to colour the grout for joints.
 What should I use?

+Recommend first properly mixing the pigments with water (follow the colouration guide) to ensure proper dilution prior to adding to the grout mixture.
 We suggest (for example if blue tile is surrounding the joints) to use 25ml SP blue 7 + 5ml SP Orange per ¼ litre of mortar.
 You can use a pale grey or white mortar.
 You likely have less than 1m2 of joints to cover – estimating approx 1litre of grout will cover 2m2.
 You would have approx 1/2 litre of grout and would therefore need approx 50ml of blue 7 + 10ml orange.